 Take out the metal frame.

-Use an insulated pry to disconnect the cable of the battery, keys, secondary display and the flash.
-Disconnect the cable of the battery first.
+Disconnect the battery cable first.
 Next, the back cover can be completely separated from the main display.

 Step 2.
 Take out the Battery